 Using energy more efficiently

 The efficient use of electricity, heat and fuel saves money, increases security of supply and protects the climate.
 Germany has to import a large proportion of its sources of energy.
-Imports have risen to over 70 percent of total energy demand, up from around 50 percent in the 1970s.
+Imports have risen to almost two thirds of total energy demand, up from around 50 percent in the 1970s.
 This is why energy efficiency, along with the development of renewable energy, is a pillar of the Energiewende.

 People in Germany have become more aware of the importance of energy efficiency over the course of several decades.
 The first global oil crisis in 1973 was a major incentive.
 It showed Germans how dependent they were on fossil fuels.
 The German Government responded by launching an information campaign on energy saving and setting a speed limit on the motorways.
 Since then, many further laws have been passed and energy-efficiency measures have been successfully implemented.
 These measures comprise three main elements: targeted funding, information and guidance, and binding targets for reducing energy consumption.